-While the 2040 CMTP will be adopted during Fiscal Year 2013, staff will work to ensure the plan remains current by processing any necessary amendments to the plan necessitated by other planning work underway.
+While the 2040 CMTP was adopted during FY 2013, staff will work to ensure the plan remains current by processing any necessary amendments to the plan necessitated by other planning work underway.
 Staff will also work to incorporate and monitor performance measures to evaluate validity and viability of the plan.